 As of/For the year ended

 31 December

-2020 2019
+2021 2020

 (RMB'000, except for percentage)

-Non-performing loan ratio (1) 9.9% 6.5% Balance of non-performing loans receivable 86,933 73,306 Balance of gross loans receivable 876,020 1,129,136 Allowance coverage ratio (2) 60.3% 89.0% Allowance for non-performing loans losses (3) 52,434 65,262 Balance of non-performing loans receivable 86,933 73,306 Provision for impairment losses ratio (4) 6.0% 5.8% Loss ratio (5) 48.2 % 23.0% Net charge of impairment allowance on loans receivable 69,131 38,042 Interest income 143,540 165,400
+Non-performing loan ratio (1) 9.9% 9.9% Balance of non-performing loans receivable 103,279 86,933 Balance of gross loans receivable 1,043,415 876,020 Allowance coverage ratio (2) 59.3% 60.3% Allowance for loans losses (3) 61,235 52,434 Balance of non-performing loans receivable 103,279 86,933 Provision for impairment losses ratio (4) 5.9% 6.0% Loss ratio (5) 8.0% 48.2% Net charge of impairment allowance on loans receivable 11,175 69,131 Interest income 139,140 143,540

 - (1) Represents the balance of non-performing loans receivable divided by the balance of gross loans receivable.
-Non-performing loan ratio indicates the quality of our loan portfolio. - (2) Represents the allowance for non-performing loans losses for all loans divided by the balance of non-performing loans receivable.
-The allowance for non-performing loans losses for all loans includes allowances provided for performing loans which are assessed collectively and allowances provided for non-performing loans receivable which are assessed individually.
-Allowance coverage ratio indicates the level of allowance we set aside to cover probable loss in our loan portfolio. - (3) Allowance for non-performing loans losses reflects our management's estimate of the probable loss in our loan portfolio. - (4) Represents the allowance for non-performing loans losses divided by the balance of gross loans receivable.
-Provision for non-performing loans losses ratio measures the cumulative level of provisions. - (5) Represents the net charge of impairment allowance on loans receivable divided by our interest income.
+Non-performing loan ratio indicates the quality of our loan portfolio. - (2) Represents the allowance for loans losses for all loans divided by the balance of non-performing loans receivable.
+The allowance for non-performing loans losses for all loans includes allowances provided for performing loans and allowances provided for non-performing loans.
+Allowance coverage ratio indicates the level of allowance we set aside to cover probable loss in our loan portfolio. - (3) Allowance for loans losses reflects our management's estimate of the probable loss in our loan portfolio. - (4) Represents the allowance for loans losses divided by the balance of gross loans receivable.
+Provision for loans losses ratio measures the cumulative level of provisions. - (5) Represents the net charge of impairment allowance on loans receivable divided by our interest income.
 Loss ratio is a benchmark which our management uses to monitor our financial results in relation to impairment losses incurred.

-Our non-performing loans receivable increased from RMB73.3 million as of 31 December 2019 to RMB86.9 million as of 31 December 2020.
-Our non-performing loan ratio increased from 6.5% as of 31 December 2019 to 9.9% as of 31 December 2020.
-Such increases were primarily due to 24 loans of the Company being recognized as non-performing loans during the Reporting Period.
+Our non-performing loans receivable increased from RMB86.9 million as of 31 December 2020 to RMB103.3 million as of 31 December 2021 as a result of the increase in the uncollected loans.
+Our non-performing loan ratio remained at 9.9% as of 31 December 2020 and 2021.